home>

 Dempsey & Windle

-Janet Hatherley is a teacher and writer who has taught in both secondary and primary schools, most recently in Haringey, London.
-Her work has been published in numerous journals and online magazines, including The Interpreter’s House, Under the Radar, Stand, Coast to Coast to Coast, Brittle Star, The Poetry Village, ARTEMISpoetry and Spelt, among others.
-In 2021, she was shortlisted for Nine Pens Pamphlet Series, Three Trees Portfolio Award and won third prize in Second Light Poetry Competition.
+Janet Hatherley is a London poet whose work has been published in several journals and online magazines, including The Interpreter’s House, Under the Radar, Stand, Coast to Coast to Coast, ARTEMISpoetry and Spelt, among others.
+In 2021, she won third prize in Second Light Poetry Competition.
 She was highly commended in Ver Poetry Competition, 2022.
+She won second prize in Enfield Poetry Competition, 2023.

 Review comments: